divyanat2009/aip/README.md

-# Getting Started with Create React App

-The Autoimmune Protocol
+The Autoimmune Solution

 Overview — This repo contains the files for an app created to share recipes, books, podcasts, and events with people in the AIP community.

-Users will be able to create an account and then post links to recipes; titles and short descriptions of books; titles, links, and short descriptions of podcasts; and links to events from the AIP community.
+Users can create posts, follow other users, and bookmark posts with their private comments.

 Screenshots of app:
 Landing page
 ![LandingPage](https://user-images.githubusercontent.com/69719463/105637250-1e9e5200-5e32-11eb-935b-625e4563e4c7.png)